Ajwain Paratha (Carom Seeds Flatbread)

 - Cook until the paratha is nicely browned from both sides.

-- Make all the parathas in a similar manner.
+- Make all the parathas similarly.

 how much water please?